togmund/tweeter/public/styles/design-guide.md

 10|purpose|

 <!--
-The header should have a height of 400px be 100% the width of it's parent container
 The avatar should be centered vertically and horizontally (Hint: you may have to play around with position: relative and position: absolute to properly position the avatar)
 The name should be centered below the avatar
-The background should be a different colour than the nav and the body The background-image should be a transparent pattern.
+The background-image should be a transparent pattern.
 Feel free to use this tool to assist: https://www.transparenttextures.com/
 -->